Effects of weak magnetic field and finite chemical potential on the transport of charge and heat in hot QCD matter: Introduction

 The study of various transport coefficients is important as they provide information about the formation and evolution of the hot QCD matter.
 Two of such transport coefficients are the electrical conductivity ($\ec$) and the thermal conductivity ($\kappa$) which describe the charge transport and the heat transport in the medium, respectively.
 Besides the shear and bulk viscosities, the electrical and thermal conductivities are also vital for the hydrodynamic evolution of the strongly interacting matter at nonzero baryon densities \cite{Kapusta:PRC86'2012,Denicol:PRD89'2014}.
-These conductivities can be determined by using various approaches, {\em viz.}, the relativistic Boltzmann transport equation \cite{Muronga:PRC76'2007,Puglisi:PRD90'2014,Thakur:PRD95'2017, Yasui:PRD96'2017}, the correlator technique using Green-Kubo formula \cite{Nam:PRD86'2012,Greif:PRD90'2014,Feng:PRD96'2017}, the Chapman-Enskog approximation \cite{Mitra:PRD94'2016,Mitra:PRD96'2017}, the lattice simulation \cite{Gupta:PLB597'2004,Aarts:JHEP1502'2015,Ding:PRD94'2016} etc. The effects of magnetic field on such transport coefficients have been studied using the quenched SU($2$) lattice gauge theory \cite{Buividovich:PRL105'2010}, the Kubo formalism and the dilute instanton-liquid model \cite{Nam:PRD86'2012}, the real time formalism using the diagrammatic method \cite{Hattori:PRD94'2016}, the kinetic theory and the Kubo formalism \cite{Feng:PRD96'2017}, the quasiparticle model \cite{Thakur:PRD100'2019}, the Landau level resummation via kinetic equations \cite{Fukushima:PRL120'2018}, the kinetic theory with the quasiparticle model \cite{Rath:PRD100'2019,Rath:EPJC80'2020} and the effective fugacity approach \cite{Kurian:PRD96'2017,Kurian:EPJC79'2019}.
+These conductivities can be determined by using various approaches, {\em viz.}, the relativistic Boltzmann transport equation \cite{Muronga:PRC76'2007,Puglisi:PRD90'2014,Thakur:PRD95'2017, Yasui:PRD96'2017}, the correlator technique using Green-Kubo formula \cite{Nam:PRD86'2012,Greif:PRD90'2014,Feng:PRD96'2017}, the Chapman-Enskog approximation \cite{Mitra:PRD94'2016,Mitra:PRD96'2017}, the lattice simulation \cite{Gupta:PLB597'2004,Aarts:JHEP1502'2015,Ding:PRD94'2016} etc. In the presence of magnetic field, the transport coefficients no longer remain isotropic and they acquire multicomponent structures \cite{Lifshitz:BOOK'1981,Harutyunyan:PRC94'2016,Denicol:PRD98'2018,Das:PRD99'2019, Das:PRD100'2019,Das:PRD101'2020,Chen:PRD101'2020,Dash:PRD102'2020, Bandyopadhyay:PRD102'2020,Chatterjee:EPJA57'2021,Dey:JP95'2021, Satapathy:PRD104'2021,Dey:IJMPE30'2021}.
+There exist three components for charge transport as well as for heat transport.
+However, under specific conditions, where electric and magnetic fields are perpendicular to each other and in weak magnetic field limit, some components vanish \cite{Feng:PRD96'2017,Das:PRD99'2019,Chatterjee:EPJA57'2021}.
+In the presence of a magnetic field, quarks experience a Lorentz force and it results in an induced electric current along a direction transverse to both electric and magnetic fields, and the conductivity associated with this current is known as Hall conductivity \cite{Feng:PRD96'2017}.
+For pair plasma having equal numbers of charged particles and antiparticles, the net Hall current vanishes \cite{Blackman:PRL71'1993,Bessho:PP14'2007}.
+At zero chemical potential, quark-gluon plasma is analogous to the case of pair plasma.
+In this case, there will be no Hall effect due to the exact cancellation of Hall current contributions from particles and their antiparticles.
+However, at finite chemical potential, the asymmetry between the numbers of quarks and antiquarks develops a suitable condition for the production of finite Hall current.
+In the weak magnetic field regime, one can assume that the phase space and the single particle energies are not affected by the magnetic field through Landau quantization as in ref. \cite{Feng:PRD96'2017} and the main contribution of the effect of magnetic field on the transport coefficients comes through the cyclotron frequency.